- Staff will assess your child’s needs and will include your observations.

 - Outside Agency support teachers may carry out assessments, with parental consent.

 - The SENDCo or Outside Agencies may observe pupils in their learning environment.

 - Observations from the class teacher, teaching assistants and parents will be gathered.

 - The child’s views are obtained through discussions.
-This might be with the SENDCo, with Mrs Blake, the Learning and Family Mentor, or with a teaching assistant.
+This might be with the SENDCo, with Miss Coleman, the Learning and Family Mentor, or with a teaching assistant.